 Do you consider yourself a digital nomad?
-Before the new normal entered our lives, being a digital nomad was viewed more than a thought experiment for bleeding-edge firms.
-Moving into 2022, we will likely be the closest we get to the vaunted before times, yet remote work policy becomes the new normal.
-This approach isn’t the right fit for every PR job, but if being a digital nomad is Okay for you, expect your opportunities to reach new heights.
+Before the new normal entered our lives, being a digital nomad was more of a thought experiment for bleeding-edge firms.
+Moving into 2023, we will likely be the closest we have been to the vaunted “before times,” yet remote work policy has become the new normal.
+This approach isn’t the right fit for every PR job, but if being a digital nomad is okay for you, expect your opportunities to reach new heights.

-The top companies such as Microsoft, Google, PwC, and Facebook have opened their doors for employees to live anywhere in the world without disrupting their daily routine.
-PR agencies already embraced digital nomads and saw the candidate pool explode.
-See yourself; you’re more likely to use filters when you look for something.
+Top companies such as Microsoft, Google, PwC, and Facebook have opened their doors for employees to live anywhere in the world without disrupting their daily routine.
+PR agencies have already embraced digital nomads and have seen the candidate pool explode.
+See for yourself; you’re more likely to use filters when you look for something.
 And if one of the preferred matchboxes is removed, your options list grows.
-The same story here.
-When location is omitted as a requirement, the list for the best and brightest, prioritizing talents, has no limit.
+The same story applies here.
+When location is omitted as a requirement, the list for the best and brightest, prioritizing talent, has no limit.

 AI and PR

-Technology no longer means the future, but our day-to-day reality we use to splurge our digital selves.
-Technology is everywhere in 2022, and the PR industry is no exception.
-The government uses AI in data analysis to detect and counteract threats.
-Nonprofits adapt it to spread causes through chatbots; AI reaches every field.
-The fear of job loss and redundancy is still a question to answer, but it is not all that devil there.
+Technology is no longer a vision of the future but a reality we use every day to project our digital selves.
+In 2023, technology is everywhere, and the PR industry is no exception.
+The government uses AI in data analysis to detect and counteract threats, and non-profits use chatbots to spread awareness of their causes.
+AI has made its way into every field, and while there are concerns about job loss and redundancy, it’s not all doom and gloom.

-Is it also hazardous to the public relations industry?
+Is AI also a threat to the PR industry?
 Nope, that’s far from the truth, according to a survey.
-Thus, 51 percent of respondents feel enthusiastic about AI potential, while 64% cited a notable improvement in their team’s tech proficiency.
-In turn, 61% of respondents said that AI is helping them to link PR efforts directly to the goals like sales and brand awareness.
+51% of respondents feel enthusiastic about AI’s potential, while 64% cited a notable improvement in their team’s tech proficiency.
+In turn, 61% of respondents said that AI is helping them to link PR efforts directly to goals such as sales and brand awareness.

 So, what are the benefits of AI for PR?
-The benefits of AI in public relations are tremendous.
-First, it’s the opportunity to streamline routine workflows.
-Saved time goes for completing other everyday tasks.
+The benefits of AI in public relations are enormous.
+First, it’s the opportunity to streamline routine workflows, saving time for other everyday tasks.
 AI can help PR businesses process the sheer volume of material they must go through.

-With data at the heart of AI, it’s not enough to get it.
-It’s one thing to just have the data, but to be able to actually report on it to other people is vital.
-So, who said you can’t be the next artificial intelligence specialist in PR?
+With data at the heart of AI, it’s not enough to collect it.
+To be able to report on it to other people is vital.
+So, who says you can’t be the next artificial intelligence specialist in PR?

 Jobs: machine learning engineers, information research scientists, and data analysts